vanatteveldt/rsyntax/README.md

 For example, let’s add the following query for a passive sentence.

-    passive = tquery(label = 'verb', upos = 'VERB', fill=F,
+    passive = tquery(label = 'verb', upos = 'VERB', fill=FALSE,
                      children(label = 'subject', relation = 'obl'),
                      children(label = 'object', relation = 'nsubj:pass'))

 Now we can add both tqueries to the annotate function.
 For convenience, we can also specify labels for the queries by passing them as named arguments.
 Here we label the direct query “dir” and the passive query “pas”.
-Also, and very importantly, note that we add the `overwrite = T` argument, which means that we’ll overwrite the previous “clause” column.
+Also, and very importantly, note that we add the `overwrite = TRUE` argument, which means that we’ll overwrite the previous “clause” column.
 (By default, annotate would not overwrite previous results, which enables another way of piping queries that we won’t discuss here.)

     tokens = annotate_tqueries(tokens, 'clause',
                                dir = direct,
                                pas = passive,
-                               overwrite = T)
+                               overwrite = TRUE)

     tokens[,c('doc_id','sentence','token','clause', 'clause_id')]
     #>     doc_id sentence token  clause     clause_id